TheKitBoi/Funkin-N-100-Mod/README.md

 - [Rozebud](https://github.com/ThatRozebudDude) - Ideas (that I stole)
 - [Puyo](https://github.com/daniel11420) - Setting up appveyor and a lot of other help

+## N-100 GitHub/Source Details
+**Please note** that most/some information are pulled from [Kade Engine's GitHub](https://github.com/KadeDev/Kade-Engine), like AppVeyors, features, credits, etc. Compiling details are the same as is, *N-100's Kade Engine* is just our modified/custom version/build of Kade Engine, thus compiling is no different. ".FLA (flash files)" are missing due to errors with VSC not pushing staged changes correctly and Animate not saving the FLAs..
+You'll have to get your FLA files elsewhere, but for N-100 they are unavailable for the time being and will probably make an appearance in future N-100 versions. *README.md* may constantly be receiving changes to add, remove or change information.
+If you notice any problems regarding **N-100** *(for instance, game, source, engine, etc)*, please contact me [here](https://instagram.com/trinichrys), or **@trinichrys** on *Instagram*

 # Building Friday Night Funkin': Kade Engine

 **Please note** that these instructions are for compiling/building the game.
 If you just want to play Kade Engine, **play in your browser or download a build instead**: **[play in browser](https://funkin.puyo.xyz) ⋅ [latest stable release](https://github.com/KadeDev/Kade-Engine/releases/latest) ⋅ [latest development build (windows)](https://ci.appveyor.com/project/KadeDev/kade-engine-windows/build/artifacts) ⋅ [latest development build (macOS)](https://ci.appveyor.com/project/daniel11420/kade-engine-macos/build/artifacts) ⋅ [latest development build (linux)](https://ci.appveyor.com/project/daniel11420/kade-engine-linux/build/artifacts)**.
 If you want to build the game yourself, continue reading.